guptaanurag2106/run.nvim/README.md

     * Easily configure your own commands using placeholders, making repetitive tasks faster and error-free.
 - Flexible Execution:
     * Choose to run commands synchronously, asynchronously and populate the qflist with the output
+- Output Window
+    * Unbuffered output of asynchronous commands can be seen in a new popup window which opens at the bottom
+    * It support `q` to close and `<C-c>` to stop command execution
+    * The buffer is reused if multiple `:RunAsync` are started

 ## Configuration